Skip to main content.

 Language Tutor: Spanish tutoring is available each semester.
 Please contact the program for more information.

-Join the weekly Spanish table to talk about matters related to the Hispanic culture.
+Language Table: Join the weekly Spanish table to talk about matters related to the Hispanic culture.
 Also for those pupils who want to put their Spanish into practice in an informal environment.
+For this semester's day and time, check the college calendar or reach out to the program director.

 Bard College